KlaudiuszBryjaRelativity/relativity-transfer-sdk-samples/README.md

 - Track the progress of individual items that have been transferred, failed, or skipped
 - Get a detailed transfer report
 - Setup one of three predefined retry policies - No Retry, Linear, Exponential
-- Assing an exclusion policy to filter out unwanted files
+- Assign an exclusion policy to filter out unwanted files

+The library supports `.NETStandard 2.0`, which means it is cross-platform.
+You can run it on Windows, Mac or Linux!

-## A sample list of items source file used in above examples:
+#### A sample list of items source file used in above examples:
 ```
 <source path>;<relative destination path>
 <source path>;<relative destination path>